Chiayi HSR station

 Chiayi (嘉義 (Jiāyì)) is a high-speed rail station in Taibao City, Chiayi County, Taiwan served by Taiwan High Speed Rail.

 Overview

-The station is elevated with two side platforms.
-The two platforms are connected by an overhead skyway.
+The station is elevated, with two side platforms which are connected by an overhead skyway.
 The station was designed by Fei & Cheng Associates and constructed primarily by Takenaka Corporation.
 The roof of the station building and the platform are horizontally connected, and an oval-shaped skylight is installed in the center of the station hall.
-The total floor area is 21551 m3 and is constructed from steel and reinforced concrete.
+The total floor area is 21551 m3.
+The building is constructed from steel and reinforced concrete.